RyannDaGreat/rp/README.md

 A stable, self-contained Python environment and utility library.
 RP combines a richer standard library with PTerm (a hybrid REPL/shell) and a powerful CLI.

+Matlab and Mathematica enjoy large standard libraries - why not python?

 ---

 RP is both: